CLARIAH/clariah-plus/TEMPLATE.md

 (Description of your use case here, you can use the following subdivision, but you may also deviate from it and use whatever you see fit)

+### Data

+(if known, describe the data that is needed for the intended research, bne as specific as possible)

 ### What is the problem?

 (mention the research project and research question if relevant)